jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 ### Converting and comparing the difference in size

 To convert the CSV file into JSON - I wrote a little utility using nodejs.
-Turns our reading and converting 4.26 GB of data wasn't easily possible - and I was too tired to write something elegant - so I opted to just output the JSON at every 100000 lines of CSV.
+I was too tired to make it elegant - so I opted to just output the JSON at every 100000 lines of CSV.

-I can already hear someone saying that the extra pair of "[" per file is going to taint the result - but at the scale of the data - I really don't think it will matter.
+I can already hear someone saying that the extra pair of "[" per file is going to taint the result - but at the size of the data - I really don't think it will matter.

 ```javascript
 const csv = require("csv-parser");